Research

 3. Interviews with philosophers of science whose work has significantly impacted scientific practice (Plaisance et al. 2021)

-I will be continuing this work through a five-year SSHRC-funded research project, "Engaging Science with Philosophy: Best Practices for Fostering Effective Collaboration."
+I am continuing this work through a five-year SSHRC-funded research project, "Engaging Science with Philosophy: Best Practices for Fostering Effective Collaboration," which examines scientists' and engineers' attitudes towards and experiences with philosophy/philosophers of science.

 Interactional Expertise

-In addition, I published a more general analysis of the interactional expertise concept in collaboration with a former student, Eric Kennedy (now Assistant Professor at York University).
-In Plaisance and Kennedy (2014), we argue that the concept of interactional expertise has been too narrowly operationalized, and that it ought to be viewed more broadly to include more diverse perspectives.
+• I published a critical analysis of the interactional expertise concept with a former student, Eric Kennedy (now Assistant Professor at York University).
+In Plaisance and Kennedy (2014), we argue that interactional expertise has been too narrowly operationalized, and that it ought to be viewed more broadly to include more diverse perspectives.

 Philosophy of the Human Behavioral Sciences